Frequently asked questions (MBBS and BDS)

 We have a duty to our patients and other vulnerable people, and must ensure all students have an enhanced disclosure from the Disclosure & Barring Service.
 All offers of a place will be subject to this check which will be undertaken before students commence their course.
 If you wish to discuss this in confidence, please call the Admissions team on 020 7882 8478 or email: firstname.lastname@example.org

-Yes, you are able to conduct a self-guided tour on Monday-Friday from 09:00-17:00.
+Yes, you are able to conduct a self-guided tour on Monday to Friday from 09:00-17:00.
 Please download and print the map and self-guided tour information below.
+Please note, due to COVID-19 our buildings are not currently available for public tours and visits until further notice.
+You can also watch our students give you a guided video tour of Whitechapel campus, if you can't visit in person.

 All shortlisted candidates are asked to attend an interview.
 For the 5 year MB BS and BDS programme, we always interview using a panel (which can contain tutors, senior professional service staff, doctors and dentists and current students) and are looking for the qualities that we consider would make you a good doctor or dentist.
 It would be useful to prepare yourself by browsing student forums where you can find details of other students' experiences of interview.